istio/tools/perf/stability/README.md

 ### Dashboard

-The pipeline is configured to publish data to spanner table `MonitorStatus` under istio-testing project, and render on [eng.istio.io](http://eng.istio.io/releasequal).
+1. The alertmanager webhook pod would write the monitor status data to two spanner table: MonitorStatus and ReleaseQualTestMetadata

+1. The [eng.istio.io](http://eng.istio.io/releasequal) would read from the spanner table instances in GCP istio-testing project

+For release managers, to reuse the existing spanner instance and publish the result to [eng.istio.io](http://eng.istio.io/releasequal), run the test on a new cluster under istio-testing GCP project and make sure the PROJECT_ID is set to istio-testing

 The related params of spanner table are defined in env variables of the [webhook deployment]((./alertmanager/templates/alertmanager-webhook.yaml))

+### Checking Result

+Unlike the normal integration/unit test that we can declare success/failure directly, it is up to release managers to make decision based on the metrics collected during the test.

+Important metrics: Success rate, Latency, CPU/Memory of Istiod and Proxies

+These are the steps we can take:

+1. Check the control plane and workload basic status

+1. Check the prometheus monitor alert status via Prometheus UI or Spanner Table(If running in istio-testing, check the [eng.istio.io dashboard](http://eng.istio.io/releasequal))

+1. Check the Grafana dashboard for more detailed metric over time

+1. Check the cronjob pod in the logs-checker namespace, grep for `found suspicious logs from svc`

 ### Upgrade